voidabhi/PizzaDeliveryApp/README.md

 Features
 ==========================

-`Authenticater - Single sign on with Facebook and Twitter `
+`Authenticator - Single sign on with Facebook and Twitter `

 `Store Tracker - Locate pizza stores near your place with google maps`